darkoppressor/WellsWeather/README.md

 See what the weather is like (via the NWS) http://cheeseandbacon.org/

 A simple weather app for Android.
-Uses the NWS API for weather data (although I believe this is about to be deprecated, if it isn't already).
+Uses the NWS API for weather data (which is now deprecated).

 ## License
 This app's source code is licensed under the MIT License.
 See [LICENSE.txt](development/LICENSE.txt) for the full license text.